Harchytekt/CV-One-Page/README.md

 **Notes :**
-1. the sites are compatible with Safari and make use of the CSS _backdrop-filter_ which is only compatible with this one for now;
+1. the sites are compatible with Safari and make use of the CSS _backdrop-filter_ which is only compatible with this one for now _(edit: Edge is now compatible)_;
 2. the first three sites could contain some error in the [W3C HTML Validator][1] and [W3C CSS Validator][2] due to the myriad of favicons.

 ![Site evolution](Previews/Evolution.png "Site evolution")